Langlands program

-The Langlands program consists of some very complicated theoretical abstractions, which can be difficult even for specialist mathematicians to grasp.
-To oversimplify, the fundamental lemma of the project posits a direct connection between the generalized fundamental representation of a finite field with its group extension to the automorphic forms under which it is invariant.
-This is accomplished through abstraction to higher dimensional integration, by an equivalence to a certain analytical group as an absolute extension of its algebra.
-Consequently, this allows an analytical functional construction of powerful invariance transformations for a number field to its own algebraic structure.

-The meaning of such a construction is nuanced, but its specific solutions and generalizations are very powerful.
-The consequence for proof of existence to such theoretical objects implies an analytical method in constructing the categoric mapping of fundamental structures for virtually any number field.
-As an analogue to the possible exact distribution of primes, the Langlands program allows a potential general tool for the resolution of invariance at the level of generalized algebraic structures.
-This in turn permits a somewhat unified analysis of arithmetic objects through their automorphic functions.
-Simply put, the Langlands philosophy allows a general analysis of structuring the abstractions of numbers.
-Naturally, this description is at once a reduction and over-generalization of the program's proper theorems, but these mathematical analogues provide the basis of its conceptualization.

 Background

-In a very broad context, the program built on existing ideas: the philosophy of cusp forms formulated a few years earlier by Harish-Chandra and Gelfand (1963), the work and approach of Harish-Chandra on semisimple Lie groups, and in technical terms the trace formula of Selberg and others.
+The Langlands program is built on existing ideas: the philosophy of cusp forms formulated a few years earlier by Harish-Chandra and Gelfand (1963), the work and Harish-Chandra's approach on semisimple Lie groups, and in technical terms the trace formula of Selberg and others.

-What initially was very new in Langlands' work, besides technical depth, was the proposed direct connection to number theory, together with the rich organisational structure hypothesised (so-called functoriality).
+What was new in Langlands' work, besides technical depth, was the proposed connection to number theory, together with its rich organisational structure hypothesised (so-called functoriality).

-For example, in the work of Harish-Chandra one finds the principle that what can be done for one semisimple (or reductive) Lie group, should be done for all.
-Therefore, once the role of some low-dimensional Lie groups such as GL(2) in the theory of modular forms had been recognised, and with hindsight GL(1) in class field theory, the way was open at least to speculation about GL(n) for general n > 2.
+Harish-Chandra's work exploited the principle that what can be done for one semisimple (or reductive) Lie group, can be done for all.
+Therefore, once the role of some low-dimensional Lie groups such as GL(2) in the theory of modular forms had been recognised, and with hindsight GL(1) in class field theory, the way was open to speculation about GL(n) for general n > 2.

-The cusp form idea came out of the cusps on modular curves but also had a meaning visible in spectral theory as "discrete spectrum", contrasted with the "continuous spectrum" from Eisenstein series.
+The 'cusp form' idea came out of the cusps on modular curves but also had a meaning visible in spectral theory as "discrete spectrum", contrasted with the "continuous spectrum" from Eisenstein series.
 It becomes much more technical for bigger Lie groups, because the parabolic subgroups are more numerous.

-In all these approaches there was no shortage of technical methods, often inductive in nature and based on Levi decompositions amongst other matters, but the field wasand isvery demanding.
+In all these approaches technical methods were available, often inductive in nature and based on Levi decompositions amongst other matters, but the field remained demanding.

-And on the side of modular forms, there were examples such as Hilbert modular forms, Siegel modular forms, and theta-series.
+From the perspective of modular forms, examples such as Hilbert modular forms, Siegel modular forms, and theta-series had been developed.